wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 4.3.1 - Released on 12 October 2023 =
+= 4.3.2 - Released on 27 October 2023 =
-* New: Compatibility with WP(6.3.1) and WC(8.2.0)
+* New: Added a feature to allow the Refund, Exchange and Cancellation for a specific time period.
-* Fix: Users roles issue while opening forms
+* New: Compatibility with WP(6.3.2) and WC(8.2.1)